 Signs and symptoms

-It has been pointed out that when an individual experiences a situation that causes SAD, the individual usually recognises a variety of symptoms, the main ones including rapid heart beat, sweating, reddening, and disaster-thinking.
-These symptoms are manifested even if a person realises that these reactions are exaggerated or unreasonable.
+It has been pointed out that when an individual experiences a situation that causes SAD, the individual usually recognizes a variety of symptoms, the main ones including rapid heartbeat, sweating, reddening, and disaster-thinking.
+These symptoms are manifested even if a person realizes that these reactions are exaggerated or unreasonable.

 However, the most common symptom of SAD is the stage fear (for example, making a speech), answering in a class, or making a presentation.

 There also are the following signs: